mity/acutest/README.md

 (Note that `TEST_MSG` requires the compiler with variadic macros support.)

-### Test Vectors
+### Loops over Test Vectors

-Sometimes, it is useful to construct the testing function as a loop over some data verifying that for some input vector we get always the expected output vector.
-For example we are verifying some kind of hashing function and some specification provides a set of test vectors for it.
+Sometimes, it is useful to construct the testing function as a loop over some data providing a collection of test vectors and their respective expected outputs.
+For example imagine our unit test is supposed to verify some kind of a hashing function and we've got a collection of test vectors for it in its specification.

-In such cases, it is convenient to output a message what iteration we are checking so that, if any check fails, we can easily in the output log for which input vector it has happened.
+In such cases, it is very useful to get some name in the output log so that if any check fails, it is easy to identify the guilty test vector.
+However, it may be impractical to add such name to every checking macro.

-Acutest provides the macro `TEST_CASE` for this purpose.
+To solve this, Acutest provides the macro `TEST_CASE`.
+The macro specifies a string serving as the test vector name.
+When used, Acutest makes sure that the provided name precedes any message from subsequent condition checks in its output log (until `TEST_CASE` is used again or the whole unit test ends).

-For example, assuming we are testing `SomeFunction()` which, for a given byte array of some size returns another array of bytes (in a newly `malloc`-ed buffer), we could something like this:
+For example lets assume we are testing `SomeFunction()` which is supposed, for a given byte array of some size, return another some another array of bytes in a newly `malloc`-ed buffer.
+Then we can do something like this:

 ```C
 struct TestVector {